By Henry Nowicki, H. George Nowicki, Wayne Schuliger and Barbara Sherman

 H. George Nowicki, B.S. is Laboratory Manager and business developer for PACS.
-He has 12 years of varied activated carbon experiences and advises clients on selecting activated carbon tests based on their specific applications.
-George@pacslabs.com
+George has 12 years of varied activated carbon experiences and advises clients on selecting activated carbon tests based on their specific applications.

-Wayne Schuliger, P.E., Technical Director for PACS, has 43 years of activated carbon experience and provides consulting on AC adsorber operation and design.
-He provides a short course titled “Design, Operation and Trouble Shooting Activated Carbon Adsorption Systems” in the PACS Activated Carbon School.
-In addition to courses, Schuliger provides independent reviews and recommendations for operating and proposed adsorption process equipment.
-Wayne@pacslabs.com
+Wayne Schuliger, P.E. is Technical Director for PACS, Inc, has 43 years of activated carbon experiences and provides consulting on activated carbon adsorber operation and design.
+Schuliger provides a short course titled “Design, Operation and Trouble Shooting Activated Carbon Adsorption Systems” in the PACS Activated Carbon School.
+In addition to courses, Schuliger and Nowicki provide independent testing and provide reviews and recommendations for operating and proposed adsorption process equipment.

 About the company